 A cancelled appointment delays our work.
 I consider our meetings very important and ask you to do the same.
 Please try not to miss appointments if you can possibly help it.
 I request 24 hours notice for a cancelled appointment so that the time can be given to someone else who needs to be seen and who would be detained unnecessarily if your appointment is left unfilled.
-Please know that I charge a fee of \$50.00 for a "no show" or a cancellation with less than 24 hours notice.

-If there are more than three "no shows", or more than three cancellations or reschedules (given with less than a 24 hour notice) in a 12 month period, I reserve the right to terminate my involvement with you.
-I will, however, provide you with names of other professionals with whom you may seek further therapy and will continue to see you for a reasonable period of time during which time you are making the transition.
+Please know that I charge a fee of \$50.00 for a "no show" or a cancellation with less than 24 hours notice, and if there are 2 or more "no shows" in a 3 month period, it may be necessary to terminate my involvement with you.
+I will, however, provide you with names of other professionals with whom you may seek further therapy and I will continue to see you for a reasonable period of time during which you are making that transition.